 Examine the interior surfaces of your dishwasher for evidence of mold growth.
-Mold can be the cause of unpleasant odors and even cause respiratory problems, especially for those with asthma or compromised immune systems.
+Mold can cause unpleasant odors and even cause respiratory problems, especially for those with asthma or compromised immune systems.

 Step 3: Run a vinegar rinse.

-Place one cup of white vinegar into the container and place it on the top rack of the appliance.
+Place one cup of white vinegar into the container and place it on the appliance’s top rack.
 Run a hot-water cycle and allow the vinegar to loosen all the grime-coated on the interior surfaces.
 You can also use a packet of unsweetened lemonade instead of vinegar.

 Step 4: Follow with a baking soda rinse.